 What is Staphylococcus?

 Staphylococcus aureus is a common bacterium found on the skin and in the noses of up to 25% of healthy people and animals.
-Staphylococcus aureus is important because it has the ability to make seven different toxins that are frequently responsible for food poisoning.
+Staphylococcus aureus is important because it has the ability to make seven different toxins that are frequently responsible for Staphylococcal food poisoning.
+Learn more!

 What is staphylococcal food poisoning?

 Staphylococcal food poisoning is a gastrointestinal illness.
 It is caused by eating foods contaminated with toxins produced by Staphylococcus aureus.
 The most common way for food to be contaminated with Staphylococcus is through contact with food workers who carry the bacteria or through contaminated milk and cheeses.
 Staphylococcus is salt tolerant and can grow in salty foods like ham.
 As the germ multiplies in food, it produces toxins that can cause illness.
 Staphylococcal toxins are resistant to heat and cannot be destroyed by cooking.
 Foods at highest risk of contamination with Staphylococcus aureus and subsequent toxin production are those that are made by hand and require no cooking.
 Some examples of foods that have caused staphylococcal food poisoning are sliced meat, puddings, some pastries and sandwiches.